 In 1974, Janssen Pharmaceutical developed the drug and sold it by the name of Wildnil®.
 Users rarely become addicted because a tiny dose of the substance, less than a grain of salt, is enough to be fatal.
 Keep reading to find out more about common side effects and signs of a carfentanil overdose and how to treat carfentanil addiction.

 What Is Carfentanil?

 Carfentanil is a powerful and deadly drug derived from fentanyl.
 Often found in veterinary medicine, this drug is mainly used to sedate large animals, such as elephants and bears.
 It is not meant for humans.
-Carfentanil, similar to fentanyl, has been found cut into heroin in order to increase its potency and the heroin dealer’s supply.
-The drug is about 100 times more potent than fentanyl and a 2-milligram dose is enough for a user to overdose.
+Similar to fentanyl, this drug has been found cut into heroin in order to increase its potency and the heroin dealer’s supply.
+The drug is about 100 times more potent than fentanyl and a 0.02-milligram dose is enough for a user to overdose.